Beach vacations are great, but sometimes you’re in the mood for something a little more active.

 WHY YOU SHOULD VISIT: And of course, what would this list be without a city in Colorado?
 You can trek here for access to major ski resorts like Breckenridge or Copper Mountain, and stay for the stunning views over the Dillon Reservoir.

 Skiing and hiking are two of the most popular activities here, but being so close to the water opens up room for fishing, rafting, skating (in winter) and more — it just depends on the season.
 Frisco is a fantastic place to soak in the Rockies without the teeming crowds of more well-known Colorado alpine destinations.

+Need more inspiration?
+Check out these best day hikes in the United States.
 When we say you can scale whatever mountain you put your mind to, we mean it literally: Wanderu gives you access to the world, with affordable deals to cities big and small across the U.S., Canada and Europe.
 Search tickets on Wanderu.com or on the free Wanderu app to see what schedules and destinations best fit your budget.

 If traveling somewhere scenic is your main motivating factor, check out our ranking of the most Instagrammed and Instagrammable National Parks for some interesting inspiration.
 Or maybe you realized a beach is more your speed after all.
 Whether it’s for spring break or any break at all, here are some of the best beach getaways.